pharpend/irc-data/README.md

-# rfc2812
+# irc-data

-This is a Haskell library for parsing IRC messages, as per [RFC 2812][1].
+This is a Haskell library for parsing, abstracting, and formatting raw IRC messages.

-Documentation on how to install and use the library will come when the library is finished.
+Documentation on how to install and use the library will come when the library is somewhat usable.

 The library is licensed under the permissive [Apache License][2].